qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 Example](https://www.oreilly.com/library/view/test-driven-development/0321146530/),
 Kent Beck introduced the _Fake It ('Til You Make It)_ pattern.

-We have made exensive use of The Simplest Thing That Could possibly work in [Act dumb in implementation](/2021/07/12/tdd-act-dumb-in-implementation.html).
+We have made extensive use of _The Simplest Thing That Could Possibly Work_ in [Act dumb in implementation](/2021/07/12/tdd-act-dumb-in-implementation.html).

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._